 To everyone’s surprise, the neon style wasn’t created in the 1980s.
 It originated way back in 1898 when two English chemists by the name of Sir William Ramsay and Morris W. Travers discovered the gases that gave off the vibrant neon colors.
 It wasn’t until 1910 when neon tubes made a public appearance at the Paris Motor Show.
 The neon tubes were used beside a building to light up the perimeter.

 Neon design made quite a few appearances in history, just like in the 80s, thanks to channel lettering.
 By then, the neon design had been used in Las Vegas because it was a prominent holiday destination.
 Channel lettering allowed for custom-made lettering for public signs.
 The show Miami Vice heavily used neon colors, making this a key characteristic of pop culture in the 80s.

-This neon style with its 80's lighting effects had many qualities that made it perfect when designs needed to stand out.
+This neon style with its 80s lighting effects had many qualities that made it perfect when designs needed to stand out.
 Due to the qualities of the gases in the lettering tubes, the neon colors were bright and vivid.
-The colors also created a strong light and dark contrast, especially during the night-time.
+The colors also created a strong light and dark contrast, especially during the night.

-Part of the 80s graphic design was about bright and vibrant colors due to discos and sci-fi movies.
+Part of 80s graphic design was about bright and vibrant colors due to discos and sci-fi movies.
 Scripts were mainly used for movie posters as big headlines to make them stand out from the rest of the design.
 A recent movie that uses this style is Drive, which uses a classic neon pink color for the script title.

 The 80s wouldn't be the 80s without neon lights.
 We saw them everywhere because the colors created a strong contrast against the night.
 If you happen to be set on a font, this Neon Layer Style add-on is perfect to apply that 80s graphic design effect.
 Choose from multiple colors and light intensity and add a classic 80s text effect.